Ed Wynn: Television

 Requiem established Wynn as a serious dramatic actor who could easily hold his own with the best.
 His performance in The Diary of Anne Frank (1959) received an Academy Award nomination for Best Supporting Actor.

-Wynn (left) and Richard Crenna (right) in Slattery's People, 1964.

-Also in 1959, Wynn appeared on Serling's TV series The Twilight Zone in "One for the Angels".
+That same year, Wynn appeared on Serling's TV series The Twilight Zone in "One for the Angels".
 Serling, a longtime admirer, had written that episode especially for him, and Wynn later in 1963 starred in the S5 E12 episode "Ninety Years Without Slumbering".
 For the rest of his life, Wynn skillfully moved between comic and dramatic roles.
 He appeared in feature films and anthology television, endearing himself to new generations of fans.

+Wynn (left) and Richard Crenna (right) in Slattery's People, 1964.

 Cartoons

 Wynn was caricatured in the Merrie Melodies cartoon shorts Shuffle Off to Buffalo (1933), I've Got to Sing a Torch Song (1933), and as a pot of jam in the Betty Boop short Betty in Blunderland (1934).